ElektraInitiative/libelektra/doc/help/elektra-cmerge-strategy.md

 The following strategies are planned to be implemented:

 - abort:
   Abort if any conflict occurs.
+Default strategy.

 - our:
   This option forces conflicting hunks to be auto-resolved cleanly by favoring our version.
 Changes from base or their that do not conflict with our side are reflected to the merge result.